diadata-org/dia-oracle-anchor/README.md

 ## Randomness oracle
 The randomness oracle is available on Aleph Zero mainnet and testnet and can be used to retrieve randomness from [drand.love](https://drand.love).
+The randomness oracle will be updated on mainnet on Nov 1st 2023 to the new format that is already live in testnet.

 ### Oracle contract
 Randomness is produced in numbered rounds.
 Each round's randomness can be retirved individually and the latest round can be queried from the contract directly.